knpuniversity/oauth/knpu/refresh-token.rst

         &token_type=Bearer
         &scope=eggs-count+profile

-Since this is hwo the implicit flow works, this no surprise.
+Since this is how the implicit flow works, this no surprise.
 But notice that there's no refresh token.
 That's one major disadvantage of using the implicit grant type.